champso1/lq-asym/README.md

 For a measure of the statistical uncertainty, only consider output from second one (the one without the cut), since that has all of the events and thus the best measure of uncertainty.

 The files are output to `outputs/probs` and `outputs/probs_no-cut` respectively.
 The statistical uncertainty information is found in `outputs/probs_no-cut/NormFactor.(png/pdf)`.

+## Next Steps

+Assuming this pipeline works at all, I have been having difficulties with cut criteria and training and whatnot.
+It also may be beneficial at some point or another to again try training with those medium ntuples that I did before, just for more data.

+In principle, we would have similar `p` tags for all the ntuples.
+The backgrounds being different from the LQ samples led to the removal of a few important variables used in cut criteria, and perhaps other general differences between the two are causing some issues.
+I believe this is in the process of being resolved in one way or another.

+Lastly, since this entire release of ntuples is _very_ different from the previous release, there are still a number of issues with all the other missing variables.
+Perhaps, since this release's ntuples have been out for a while, it is possible to find someone to ask if there have been TRExFitter replacement/configuration files made (specifically within the Tau+X group, if possible) for this release.
+I know that I was given a link on the Tau+X eos for some of these a while back, but I believe they were for the previous ntuple release.

+Once all of this is sorted out (which I can't imagine will be anytime soon, unfortunately), then time can be spent fine-tuning the machine learning model and stuff like that.